How to Organize Your Scrapbook Paper

-Organizing the majority of my paper using file folders turned out to be the perfect solution!
+I have organized all of my paper that is 8.5″ x 11″ or smaller into file folders.
 It is easy to access and easy to keep organized.
 Plus, it is tucked away and out of site when not in use.
-I have organized all of my paper that is 8.5″ x 11″ or smaller into file folders.
 The folders all live on a small file cart that slides out from under my desk.
 This cart is from The Container Store and is part of their Elpha system.
 It was too tall to fit under my desk with the wheels on it, so I had to remove them.
-Sliders I purchased from Target are under the legs of the cart, allowing it to still slide out easily.
+Under the legs of the cart are sliders which allow it to still slide out easily on our carpet.

-The paper is sorted by color and then also by design; including stripes, polka dots, plaid, floral, Christmas, wood grain, and print.
+The paper is sorted by color and then also by pattern; including stripes, polka dots, plaid, floral, Christmas, wood grain, and print.
 Print covers all of the printed paper that doesn’t fit into one of the other categories.
 I also have folders for specialty papers like vellum and textured paper.

 At first I used tabs that had the names of each section written on them.
-After using those for a while, I switched to using the actual paper as the tab and found it was way quicker to grab what I needed.
+After using those for a while, I switched to using the actual paper as the tab and found it was quicker to grab what I needed.
 Especially with the colored paper, the visual tabs were easier.

 I created the tabs for each file folder using my Cricut Explore.
 The tab design I used is available in Cricut Design Space.
 You could also cut these by hand or cut a rectangle of each paper and insert it into the clear tabs the file folders come with.
 The gray and white patterned file folders are from The Container Store and the solid gray folders are from Office Depot.

 The front of my file folder cart stores important papers.
 I printed the tabs for these folders also using my Cricut Explore.
 I keep all of these tabs to the left and all of my paper tabs in the center.
-This way I can move the folders around and not worry about them going in a certain order – with the exception of my colored paper, which I keep in rainbow order.
+This way I can move the paper folders around and not worry about keeping them in a certain order – with the exception of my colored paper, which I keep in rainbow order.
 This is also helpful if I add a folder – I don’t need to rearrange the tabs to make room for it!